 - What happens to a baby when the mother smokes?

-- And the effects of smoking while pregnant on you?
+- What are the effects of smoking while pregnant on the mother?

-- How to quit smoking while pregnant safely
+- How do I quit smoking while pregnant?

 How bad is smoking while pregnant?